-Summer colds are never any fun, but one Sunday morning in July, I woke up just knowing my kids had whooping cough.
-The thought had been niggling at me all the day before, and I was on the computer figuring out symptoms before anyone else in the household was up – or at least, up to stay.
-My toddler had of course, been up what felt like dozens of times that night.
+Summer colds are no fun.
+After a day lamenting the constant coughing, a nagging thought woke me- my kids had whooping cough.
+I was on the computer figuring out symptoms before anyone else in the household was up – or at least, up to stay.
+My toddler had, of course, been up what felt like dozens of times that night.

 All three of our kids, ages 8, 5 and 23 months, had a cough.
-None of them had a characteristic “whoop,” although that would come for the littlest one within days of my certainty about our self-diagnosis.
+None of them had a characteristic “whoop,” that the symptoms describe, although that would come for the littlest one within days of my certainty about our self-diagnosis.